For better or worse, you and your website are no longer the first interaction that potential customers have with you.

 Consistently driving reviews across all the platforms out there can be overwhelming.
 Here is a typical prioritization flow for tour and activity companies we work with:

-Review Platform | % of New Reviews | Why This Platform Is Important |
+Review Platform% of New ReviewsWhy This Platform Is Important

-50-70% | A good flow of high-quality reviews on Google will improve your local rankings. | |
+Google 50-70%A good flow of high-quality reviews on Google will improve your local rankings.

-TripAdvisor | 20-30% | Review volume and quality are two of the factors that TripAdvisor uses to prioritize which experiences it shows on it’s “top things to do” pages. |
+TripAdvisor20-30%Review volume and quality are two of the factors that TripAdvisor uses to prioritize which experiences it shows on it’s “top things to do” pages.

 Depending on your local market other platforms like Airbnb Experiences, GetYourGuide, Klook, etc may need to be in the mix.

 Responding to reviews.
-There is some debate whether responding to reviews impacts your rankings, and the debate goes on.
+There is some debate about whether responding to reviews impacts your rankings, and the debate goes on.
 What we recommend is to be genuine.
 If someone leaves you a great review, thank them.
 If someone leaves a bad review, respond because you care about that person’s experience with your brand.

 Pro Tip: Use a platform like WhiteSpark or BrightLocal to keep track of all the reviews and be notified when you receive a bad review.

-Why posting on GMB is important
+Why posting on GBP is important

 Why engaging in the Q&A is important